murilobnt/foxer/sample/README.md

 Everything must be saved as .json (even tileset files) if you use fox::FoxerLevel.

+## PS

+The sample is currently showing a segmentation fault behaviour with an Intel Graphics card (Intel HD Graphics 620) that is not present in Nvidia Graphics (Geforce 940mx), on Ubuntu 20.04.

 ## Assets credits

 ### Zelda-like tilesets and sprites